Flutter databases in 2023 – an overview

 Mobile databases: SQLite and SQLite alternatives for Android and iOS

-UPDATED 2023 A long time ago at Droidcon Berlin, we noticed a lot of questions around databases.
+A long time ago at Droidcon Berlin, we noticed a lot of questions around databases.
 Many people weren’t aware of SQLite alternatives and the differentiation between databases and Object-Relational Mappers (ORMs).
-Therefore, we followed up with an overview of the local database landscape (Edge Databases), which we maintain ever since.
-We just updated the comparison table in June 2023.
+Therefore, we followed up with an overview of the local database landscape (Edge Databases / On-device Databases), which we maintain ever since.
+We just updated the comparison table in May 2024.

-Why use a local database on mobile?
+Why use a local database on Mobile?

 There are some advantages associated with using a local database (Edge Database):

-• Always works: full offline modus for apps that depend on stored data
+• It always works: full offline modus for apps that depend on stored data

 • Speed: fast and predictable performance independent from network availability